 “But why would they get all dressed up for that?”
 I asked.

-Well, Clabe had two sets of clothes–overalls and the suit.
-And Leora’s choices were her housework dress or her good one.
+Well, During those Depression years, Clabe had two sets of clothes–overalls and the suit.
+And Leora’s choices were her housework dress or this good one.